 Build remote access network to interconnect central sites to branch offices and home office/telecommuters.
-Focus on using one or more available WAN technologies, permanent or dial-up to connect enterprise to branch offices and telecommuters, control access to central site and maximize bandwidth utilization over remote links, and software commands, configuration and hardware related to establishing remote connections.
+Focus on using one or more available WAN technologies, permanent or dial-up, to connect the enterprise to branch offices and telecommuters.
+Control access to central site and maximize bandwidth utilization over remote links.
+Software commands, configuration, and hardware related to establishing remote connections.

 Prerequisite: ITS 33490 CCNP Switching.

-ITS 33492 CCNP Inter-Network Support
+ITS 33492 CCNP InterNetwork Troubleshooting

 Advanced exploration of troubleshooting processes on Cisco routers and catalyst switches for multi-protocol client hosts and servers.
 Prerequisite: ITS 33491 CCNP Remote Access Networks.

-ITS 33493 Managing the Microsoft Network Environment
+ITS 33493 MS Window Network Environment Management